Fundator/ait-2017/README.md

 To test your bot, you need ghostly.
 Windows will download ghostly automatically when running the Powershell script.
 Linux users need to download ghostly manually.

 - Start ghostly.exe
-- Start your bot (python your-bot-entrypoint.py)
+- Start your bot:
+`python your-bot-entrypoint.py`

 There needs to be at least two players connected to ghostly before a game can start.
 Either add "Local user" in ghostly, or start a new instance of your bot.